acquia/cli/README.md

 ```
 // Create a new SSH key locally and upload it to Acquia Cloud Platform.
 ssh-key:create-upload
+// List all local and remote SSH keys.
+acli ssh-key:list
 ```

 ### Manage IDEs